ColleagueRiley/Cocoa-in-Pure-C/README.md

 #endif
 ```

-When you use `objc_msgSend`, you have to cast the function based on the return and argument types you want.
+`objc_msgSend` is a generic function, so its type must be cast based on the return and argument types you want.

 For example: `((int (*)(id, SEL, int))objc_msgSend)` for a function that takes an int argument and returns an int.